The Friction of Grains

-On the consenting injured tip
+On the consenting, injured tip

-Of a madly colored, though feeble crayon,
+Of a madly colored though feeble crayon,

-We enacted a game of chance
+We began a game of chance

 And the final days are upon us.